 What I am getting at is that, regardless of what needs to happen to get you to a place where you can work with your former partner to resolve your disputes, you would need to do this whether you were investing in a one day mediation, or hours upon hours of legal fees to negotiate and potentially end up in the same (or worse) position.
 Again, more on that later.

-Mediation can be used to resolve any of your family dispute issues.
+Family mediation can be used to resolve any of your family dispute issues.
 In parenting matters, the court will expect, nay, require, that you have attempted to mediate your issues before you even so much as think of asking them to look at it.

 In very brief summary, mediation will involve: